MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 > [!IMPORTANT]
 > Most of the mailbox policies are applicable for both OWA and Monarch, so you can’t have it enabled in one client but not the other.

-The following list shows the preferences that are covered in this article: add list of contents

 ## Allow only corporate mailboxes to be added